Our Domestic Installer Scheme helps installers comply with Part P.

-Alternatively we will call you to progress your application if you complete our online enquiry form or you can post a completed application form which can be downloaded here
+Alternatively we will call you to progress your application if you complete our online enquiry form by clicking on the red button above.

-To apply for our Domestic Installer scheme you will need:
+To apply for our Domestic Installer scheme, here is an eample of what you will need:

 Certificates of technical qualifications achieved by the Qualified Supervisor

-Hold a current edition of BS 7671 and any other technical reference guides suitable for the work you usually undertake
+Hold a current edition of BS 7671, HSR25 (E@WR89) and any other technical reference guides relevant to the range and scale of electrical work you undertake

-The Domestic Installer scheme rules can be found here
+The Domestic Installer scheme rules for new applicants can be found here.

 The assessment normally lasts about half a day and starts at your place of business.
 A member of our technical assessment team will meet with the person(s) responsible for the design, installation and certification of electrical work undertaken.